rackerlabs/rackspace-how-to/content/managed-operations/properties-of-rdbmss-and-nosql-databases.md

 NoSQL databases have the following properties:

-- Higher scalability
+- They have higher scalability.
-- Distributed computing
+- They use distributed computing.
-- Lower cost
+- They cost less to use.
-- Flexible schema
+- They support flexible schema.
-- Able to process unstructured and semi-structured data
+- They're able to process both unstructured and semi-structured data.
-- No complex relationships, such as the ones between tables in RDMS
+- There are no complex relationships, such as the ones between tables in an RDBMS.

 The following table shows the types of non-relational databases and the features associated with them: